-Tesla copied Western germanium junction transistors in the Mullard/Philips OC series.
+Tesla made versions of Western germanium junction transistors in the Philips/Mullard OC series.
 In the 1968 data book the following are listed:

 Tesla went on to manufacture a large number of silicon transistors that do not really interest me.
 The 1968 Tesla Katalog contains silicon transistors in the standard BC, BD, BSX and BSY series and in the proprietary KC, KF, KD, KU, SU, KFY, KFW, KSY, KSZ, KDY, KUX and KUY series.

 They also made silicon diodes in the KY and KYZ series.
 My image shows a KY701; it is not branded TESLA.
 Ivo informs me that these were made by Tesla Piešťany in Slovakia from 1967 onwards.